ibaaj/pi-nesy/README.md

-# Pi-NeSy
+# Π-NeSy

-Pi-NeSy is a research software developed for performing neuro-symbolic computations.
+Π-NeSy is a research software developed for performing neuro-symbolic computations.
 See [ArXiv Paper](https://arxiv.org/abs/2504.07055).

-In Pi-NeSy, high-performance processing is carried out using a GPU or multithreaded CPU.
+In Π-NeSy, high-performance processing is carried out using a GPU or multithreaded CPU.
 The program supports Apple Metal, CPU, OpenCL, and CUDA, depending on the system's capabilities and user preferences.

 ## Requirements